OramicGIT/OramicGIT/README.md

 - 👋 Hi, I’m @OramicGIT
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Programming, Animating, Making Videos
-- 📫 How to reach me puhistdos@gmail.com
+- 📫 How to reach me puhistdos@gmail.com, or Discord "oramic"

 <!---